Self-Directed Volunteers Are Needed To Remove Invasive Plants From Stanley Park

 Self-directed volunteers are needed to do the hard physical work of removing the invasive plants ... and the easy upkeep in subsequent years.
 My body is breaking down in more and more places as I age, so others must continue my work.
 There is no organized group whose objective is the effective clearing of invasives.
 Officially, SPES organizes outing, and there is no doubt that their volunteers wish to accomplish clearing.
 But SPES has sacrificed 'effectiveness' for 'social' and 'educational' benefits.
 DIY if you want to accomplish any clearing.
 You must be responsible for your own safety.
 Know the plants to be removed.
 Respect and protect the other bio-diversity.
 The following pages tell you everything I have learned about 'how-to' over the past decade.

 - Long pants and sleeves.
 Boots or shoes with high ankles are better than low shoes for scrambling over slash.

 - Gardening gloves with strong rubber palms for gripping and pulling are essential.
 You will appreciated them keeping the dirt out of your nails.

-- X-large garbage bags hold your English Ivy plant pullings until you dump them at your compost pile.
+- X-large garbage bags hold your English Ivy plant pullings until you dump them at a compost pile.
 It is the small pieces left behind that will cause regrowth.
 The heavy-duty bag type will allow you to refill and empty many times.
 Any size or type of bag is adequate for removal of Lamium and Periwinkle.
 Any volunteer effort you see not using garbage bags is by-definition ineffective and a waste of time.

 - Basic tools are required.
 For English Ivy you need ... (i) Some stick, like the handle from an old pot with a hole in the end for a tether.
 Once you put it down it will be lost.
 Use it to free the soil around deep roots that don't pull up easily. (ii) A knife for cutting off tap-roots that cannot be pulled.
 I use a cheap Swiss Army knife that I don't mind getting rusty.